sebastian-nunez/kapi-mock/README.md

 ## Problem Statement

-_KPMG_ has hired you to propose creative and strategic solutions for how they can effectively utilize Generative AI to improve customer engagement to drive innovation and efficiency.
+A company has hired you to propose creative and strategic solutions for how they can effectively utilize Generative AI to improve customer engagement to drive innovation and efficiency.

 ## Proposed Solution